TheOdinProject/curriculum/rails/project_lets_build.md

 When you run the spec file, RSpec stores each `#it` block as a separate test and then runs them in a random order (which is important to make sure you haven't accidentally caused one test to influence another).
 So all the stuff inside the `#it` block is what's actually passing or failing if you run the test.

 The `#describe` blocks just help break up the specs and bucket related ones together.
-Note that `#describe` is the same as the `#context` method you may see at some point... people just use whichever one sounds like better English.This bucketing of tests is important because you'll often need to go through some order of things before doing a specific test, e.g. "go to the home page", "click login", "fill out login form", "click submit".
+Note that `#describe` is the same as the `#context` method you may see at some point... people just use whichever one sounds like better English.

+This bucketing of tests is important because you'll often need to go through some order of things before doing a specific test, e.g. "go to the home page", "click login", "fill out login form", "click submit".
 By nesting the specs inside `describe` or `context` blocks, you avoid having to repeat all those instructions for each individual spec.

 You don't see it here, but you'll also work with the `#before` method.
 This lets you perform some logic before actually running the test, like setting variables (with the `#let` method) or creating model objects.